Last updated on January 27th, 2026 at 04:18 pm

 └── tests-examples

-Now you are ready to write and run your first playwright test script.
+Now you are ready to write and run your first Playwright test script.

-Your First Playwright Automation Script
+Writing First Playwright Automation Testing Script

 We will create all our test case files under the tests folder.